-Depending on the intent, severity, and repercussions of an incident, various techniques and consequences will be used.
-Such as scholar and parent conferences, counseling, in-school detention, loss of part or all recess/social time, positive reinforcement, inability to participate in certain school events, suspension, and expulsion.
+Depending on the intent, severity, and repercussions of an incident, various techniques and consequences will be used, such as scholar and parent conferences, counseling, in-school detention, loss of part or all recess/social time, positive reinforcement, inability to participate in certain school events, suspension, and expulsion.

-• PBIS: Positive Behavioral Interventions and Supports (PBIS) 513 IAC 1-1-13. is an evidence-based, three-tiered framework for improving and integrating all of the data, systems, and practices affecting scholar outcomes every day.
-It is a way to support everyone to create the kinds of schools where all scholars are successful.
-PBIS isn't a curriculum you purchase or something you learn during a one-day professional development training.
+• PBIS: Positive Behavioral Interventions and Supports (PBIS) 513 IAC 1-1-13.
+It is an evidence-based, three-tiered framework for improving and integrating all the data, systems, and practices affecting daily scholar outcomes.
+It is a way to support everyone and create schools where all scholars are successful.
+PBIS isn't a curriculum you purchase or learn during a one-day professional development training.
 It is a commitment to addressing scholarly behavior through systems change.
-When it's implemented well, scholars achieve improved social and academic outcomes, schools experience reduced exclusionary discipline practices, and school personnel feel more effective.
+When implemented well, scholars achieve improved social and academic outcomes, schools experience reduced exclusionary discipline practices, and school personnel feel more effective.